 The title of the IACUC/IRB/IBC protocol must be identical to the FUSE proposal title.
 Students' names must be listed on the protocol.
-Compliance approvals must be received by 11:59PM on May 1, 2024 for students graduating in August 2024 or later, and by 11:59PM on January 15, 2024 for seniors graduating in Spring 2024.
+Compliance approvals must be received by 11:59PM on May 1, 2025 for students graduating in August 2025 or later, OR by 11:59PM on January 13, 2025 for seniors graduating in Spring 2025.
 Failure to obtain compliance approval by this date will result in forfeit of award.

-A note to potential mentors of students working with human subjects or data, vertebrae animals, and/or biohazards: The updated FUSE and GRACA applications in NuRamp have more detailed questions regarding compliance than in past years.
+A note to potential mentors of students working with human subjects or data, vertebrae animals, and/or biohazards: The FUSE and GRACA applications in NuRamp have detailed questions regarding compliance.
 It is STRONGLY recommended that mentors assist the student in filling out the form in NuRamp before it is routed for signatures.